InnerSourceCommons/InnerSourceLearningPath/project-leader/outline.md

 You want to improve your product and deliver those improvements faster to customers.
 You want to make stakeholders happy.
 InnerSource helps your team deliver value and maintain autonomy especially in a highly interconnected world.

 - Issues InnerSource solves
-   - avoid lengthy roadmap syncronization discussions: "help with solution" instead of "wait it out" or "build workarounds"
+   - avoid lengthy roadmap synchronization discussions: "help with solution" instead of "wait it out" or "build workarounds"
    - resolve cross dependencies without compromising autonomy, code ownership and quality
    - better support for remote first by higher focus on written communication